HMS Mosquidobit (1813): Lynx

-Owner-investors James Williams, Amos Williams and Levi Hollingsworth commissioned the noted shipbuilder Thomas Kemp to build them a schooner.
+Owner-investors James Williams, Amos Williams and Levi Hollingsworth commissioned the noted shipbuilder Thomas Kemp to build a schooner for them.
 Lynx was built at Fells Point, Baltimore during the opening days of the War of 1812.
 She was commissioned on 14 July under captain Elisha Taylor.

-Lynx was a bit larger than the typical swift pilot boats after which Kemp modeled her.
+Lynx was a bit larger than the typical swift pilot boats, after which Kemp modeled her.
 Kemp had increased her size to 97 ft long by 24 ft wide and 225 tons burthen (bm).
 She was fitted out as a trader though she carried a crew of 40 men and was armed with six 12-pounder long guns.
 She cost a little under $10,000.

 Lynx was a letter of marque costing the owners $34,000 to secure the L of M. That is, she was an armed merchantman with the warrant to take as prizes enemy merchantmen during the normal course of business, should the opportunity arise.
 As a merchantman, her crew received a regular wage; they did not depend on prizes for their income.

 Lynx served as a merchantman for less than a year.
 She made one voyage, to Bordeaux, France, and returned with a cargo of luxury goods.
 She was waiting with three other schooners to run the British blockade for a second voyage when the British captured her.